CodeYourFuture/immersive-go-course/cli-files/README.md

 - Write some tests for `go-ls`
 - Extend `go-ls` to support some more features of the real `ls` (for example, `ls -m assets`)

+### go-cat

+This one we're going to make in a different, so we can see how to use tools to initialise go projects more quickly.

+We'll use the [cobra-cli](https://github.com/spf13/cobra-cli/blob/main/README.md) to initialise a new project.
+There's a guide on that page to installing it, but it's likely `go install github.com/spf13/cobra-cli@latest`.

+Then `cd` to the `cli-files` directory.

+Make a `go-cat` directory, `cd` into it, and run `go mod init go-cat` ([documentation here](https://pkg.go.dev/cmd/go#hdr-Initialize_new_module_in_current_directory)).

+Then run `cobra-cli init .`.
+[This command](https://github.com/spf13/cobra-cli/blob/main/README.md) will create your initial application code for you.

+Take a look at all the files it has created.
+See how they differ or are similar to what you did in the `go-ls` example.

+Let's try it out: `go install . && go-cat`.
+It will do nothing, but it's a start.

+Now it's over to you: set up a command that takes a path to a file as an argument, then opens that file and prints it out.
+You'll need the built-in go functions `os.ReadFile` and `os.Stdout.Write`, as well as more from the `os` package.

+Bonus task: handle the error if you pass it a directory rather than a file, like cat does.

 [go]: https://go.dev/
 [cat]: https://en.m.wikipedia.org/wiki/Cat_(Unix)